Jak-Ch-ll/Jak-Ch-ll/README.md

 ### Hello there,

 I'm Jakob, a self-taught web programmer.
-I don't consider myself a developer yet, but I am commited to becoming one within the next few months.
+I don't consider myself a developer yet, but I am commited to becoming one within the next few months, by working on more and more projects.

 #### Current goals: